Growing Lettuce

 Lettuce in neat rows, looks a great sight as well as offering great crops

-Growing lettuce is one of the most rewarding vegetables.
+Growing lettuce is one of the most rewarding vegetable or salad crops.
 If you keep the slugs at bay, you will have a rewarding crop, even from a tiny space in the back garden.

 In summer, lettuce has a short growing season.
 It means within a couple of months, you can be cutting leaves for the salad bowl.
 The loose leaf varieties can be ready for harvest after only 6-8 weeks.
 If you sow at regular intervals and make use of cloches, you can have a supply of lettuce for a large part of the year.